Kir-Push/Kir-Push.github.io/_posts/2024-10-02-eks-ng-zd-migration.md

 ```

 > At the time when I was worked on that, Java SDK has a bug (or feature?)—\
-> It didn't allow creating a node-group without launching template.\
+> It didn’t allow creating a node-group without launching template.\
 > You should have created an empty template even if you didn't need template customization.\
 > Probably it was fixed already.
-{: .prompt-warning }
+> {: .prompt-warning }

 For manual creation using CLI, you can refer [to AWS docs](https://docs.aws.amazon.com/eks/latest/userguide/create-managed-node-group.html).